fastify/github-action-merge-dependabot/README.md

 _Optional_ An arbitrary message that you'd like to comment on the PR after it gets auto-merged.
 This is only useful when you're recieving too much of noise in email and would like to filter mails for PRs that got automatically merged.

+### `use-github-auto-merge`

+_Optional_ If `true`, the PR is marked as auto-merge and will be merged by GitHub when status checks are satisfied.
+Default to `false`.

+_NOTE_ This feature only works when all of the following conditions are met.

+- The repository enables auto-merge.
+- The pull request base must have a branch protection rule.
+- The pull request's status checks are not yet satisfied.

+Refer to [the official document](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) about GitHub auto-merge.

 ### `target`

 _Optional_ A flag to only auto-merge updates based on Semantic Versioning.
 Defaults to `any`.